MinaProtocol/mina/docs/specs/consensus/README.md

 1. the fork point of the candidate chains are in the same epoch
 2. or the fork point is in the previous epoch with the same `lock_checkpoint`

-Since the leader selection distribution for the current epoch is computed by the end of the first `2/3` of the slots in the previous epoch, an adversarial fork after the previous epoch's `lock_checkpoint` cannot skewed the distribution for the remainder of that epoch, nor the current epoch.
-Anything before the previous epoch's `lock_checkpoint` _long-range_ fork.
+Since the leader selection distribution for the current epoch is computed by the end of the first `2/3` of the slots in the previous epoch, an adversarial fork after (and including) the previous epoch's `lock_checkpoint` cannot skew the distribution for the remainder of that epoch, nor the current epoch.
+Anything before the previous epoch's `lock_checkpoint` is a _long-range_ fork.

-Since Mina is succinct this means that it must stored the checkpoints for the current epoch in addition to the checkpoints for the previous epoch.
+Since Mina is succinct this means that it must stor the checkpoints for the current epoch in addition to the checkpoints for the previous epoch.
 This is why the [`Consensus_state`](#44-consensus_state) structure contains two `Epoch_data` fields: `staking_epoch_data` and `next_epoch_data`.
 The former contains the checkpoints for the previous epoch and the latter contains that of the current epoch.

 ### 5.3.1 `initCheckpoints`